-In FY2016 the Company adopted a measureable objective of achieving a target of not less than 40% of either gender on the Board.
-As at 30 June 2016, 40% of the Company's Board are females.
-In addition, both Company Secretaries are female.
+The Company has adopted a measureable objective of achieving a target of not less than 40% of women and not less than 40% of men on the Board.
+An annual review of the Company's progress in meeting the objective was undertaken.
+As at 30 June 2018, 60% of the Company's Board are women and 40% are men.
+In addition, both Company Secretaries are women.